 Florence High School Senior Pictures

 Lately I’ve been getting a lot of clients that find me on Google.
 I also get a lot of word of mouth.
 Combine them, and I get Rylee!
-Rylee and her mom Amie found my website and just happened to see Adrienne’s pictures.
+Rylee and her mom Amie found my website and just happened to see Adrienne, one of Rylee’s friends.
 They remembered how amazing Adrienne’s senior pictures were, so we scheduled a consultation and our planning began.
-Rylee is a recent graduate from Florence high school.
+Rylee is a 2020 graduate from Florence high school.
 It’s a good thing we got started when we did.
 The day after her session was the first day of Quarantine 2020.
 Rylee had a lot of ideas and requests.
 Some parents think it’s too much, but as a photographer I think it’s great!
 I love it when kids come with opinions of what they want and let’s face it, what teenager isn’t filled with opinions?
 Rylee loved a little bit of everything.
 She loved my favorite ditch and the idea of being near the water, but also loved downtown Chandler and San Tan Village.

 Looking Great In Front Of The Camera